 Women and Anaemia

-Are you getting giddiness?
-Or feeling weak throughout the day?
-Then you should think of Anaemia.
-Yes, Anaemia is one of the cause for giddiness and weakness.
-The women is more prone to Anaemia than a man.
-That’s because women have lot of responsibilities to perform without self-care.
-She gets busy in her family life that she forgets her own health.
-Sometimes being selfish is not selfish.
-So take some time out of your busy schedule for yourself.
-Speak with yourself, you’ll definitely get many complaints from within you which you have neglected these days.
+Firstly you have to speak with yourself, you’ll definitely get many complaints from within you which you have been neglecting for many days.
 Correct it before it corrects you.
 Anaemia is also such a disease which can be a silent killer until you find some alarming symptoms.
 Things get complicated at the emergency times and you may also get hospitalized for the complications.
 So better try and avoid such circumstances.

 What is Anaemia?